Image

 There may not be objective clinical data to support the superiority of these sorts of speech therapy but over the years I have met many people who, having 'stayed the course', perhaps over a number of years, are now well-rounded individuals; relaxed, and fun to be with.
 They may be more 'fluent', or 'happy stammerers'.
 It's their choice.
 Some have become therapists, psychologists or even, against all expectations, counsellors.
 I know, I speak from experience, and have the data... er... anecdotes to prove it!

-To find out what modern speech and language therapy approaches are like, and what the options are, see our Therapy & courses section.
+To find out what modern speech and language therapy approaches are like, and what the options are, see One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses.

 If you'd like to write an article from our site about anything stammering-related, click here to find out how.